Gonorrhoea Signs and Symptoms in Men and Women

 - Vomiting & fever

-The first place this bacteria infects is the columnar epithelia-endocervix
+However, the first place this (gonorrhoea) bacteria infects is the columnar epithelia-endocervix.

 Complications in women